pycontw/pycontw-blog/README.md

    More details can be found in the **"Fork & Clone pycontw-blog"** section.

 5. Install Git
     To start using Git for version control, install it on your computer.

    - Download Git from the official site: [Git Download](https://git-scm.com/downloads)
    - For step-by-step installation and usage, watch this guide:
      [Git Installation and Usage Guide](https://www.youtube.com/watch?v=FKXRiAiQFiY&t=103s)

+6. Terminal</br>
+    The Terminal is a command-line interface (CLI) that allows you to interact with your computer using text commands.
+It is essential for running Git commands.

+   - On **[macOS](https://support.apple.com/guide/terminal/welcome/mac)** and **Linux**, you can use the built-in terminal.
+   - On **[Windows](https://docs.microsoft.com/en-us/windows/terminal/)**, you can use **[Command Prompt](https://support.microsoft.com/en-us/windows/command-prompt-commands)** or install **[Git Bash](https://git-scm.com/bash)** to use a Unix-like terminal.

+   Familiarizing yourself with basic terminal commands will make using Git much easier.

 ## Getting Started
 ### Environment Setup